-The overall outlook for employment in media and communication is fair, with the Department of Labor predicting 4 percent growth through 2028.
+The overall outlook for employment in media and communication is fair, with the Department of Labor predicting growth that will be about as fast as the average through 2033.
 Job growth will vary depending on the nature of the work and the industry.
 Employment in some areas is expected to decline at broadcast companies and publishers due to increased online content and diminished newspaper circulations and advertising revenues.
 News organizations will also consolidate to share resources and staff, which may mean the need for fewer workers.
-Broadcast news analysts will experience a 1 percent increase in employment in the coming years.
-Reporters and correspondents will have 12 percent decline in employment through 2028.
+News analysts, reporters, and journalists will have a 3 percent decline in employment through 2033.
 Multimedia journalism, on the other hand, is expected to continue growing and will offer more employment opportunities for those with knowledge of recording and editing pieces for various media platforms.
 There may also be more job opportunities with local newspapers and TV and radio stations as opposed to large broadcast networks, where competition among job applicants is typically fierce.

 - Advertising Managers